dataq-instruments/Arduino_WinDaq/README.md

     - Visit https://github.com/Seeed-Studio/Seeed_Arduino_LIS3DHTR
     - Push Code button and select Download ZIP
     - From Arduino IED, follow ArduinoIDE->Sketch->Include Library->Add ZIP Library... to add the downloaded library from above step
     - In the sketch, uncomment INCLUDE_3DACC to use it.
+    - LIS3DHTR module should be conneced to I2C port
 2) Environmental temperature and humidity sensor (DHT11)
     - The source can be found in [xiao_windaq-dht](https://github.com/dataq-instruments/Arduino_WinDaq/tree/main/xiao_windaq_dht)
     - Visit https://github.com/adafruit/DHT-sensor-library
     - Push Code button and select Download ZIP
     - From Arduino IED, follow ArduinoIDE->Sketch->Include Library->Add ZIP Library... to add the downloaded library from above step
+    - DHT11 module should be connected to DIG (D9) port

 **Warning: the input voltage for plain Arduino® modules is limited to only 0-3V!**